 Ensure these sessions are held in the evenings, early mornings and at school pick-up time so all families can take part.

 A new OSHC provider might have many ideas for changing the service but it’s not a great idea to make all their changes at once.
-In order to keep children feeling at ease, introduce the changes slowly over a period of weeks or months.
+To keep children feeling at ease, introduce the changes slowly over weeks or months.
 The changeover of staff is likely to be a stressful time for some children so keeping the rest of the environment unaltered while they get used to their new staff members is a clever idea.

 Changing OSHC providers can be both an exciting and stressful period for children and their families.
 Make sure changes are made gradually and families are kept informed about what is happening and when.